The Venus Evening Apparition

 Dir = compass direction of Venus,

-Alt = angular altitude (elevation) of Venus (degrees above the horizon; a negative value of Alt means Venus is below the horizon).
+Alt = angular altitude (elevation) of Venus (degrees above the horizon; a negative value of Alt means Venus was below the horizon).
 Altitudes are accurate to within ±1°.

 Dur = the approximate visibility duration of Venus after local sunset (in hrs:mins).
-An italicised duration means that Venus is seen under twilight conditions through to its setting, i.e. it is not seen against a truly dark sky (twilight in this case refers to nautical twilight, which ends when the Sun is more than 12° below the horizon).
-A hyphen (-) indicates that Venus sets in daylight.
+An italicised duration means that Venus was seen under twilight conditions through to its setting, i.e. it was not seen against a truly dark sky (twilight in this case refers to nautical twilight, which ends when the Sun is more than 12° below the horizon).
 Durations are accurate to within ±5 minutes.

 ^ Back to Top of Page